NES: An Instruction-Free, Low-Latency Next Edit Suggestion Framework Powered by Learned Historical Editing Trajectories: Evaluation

 The DAPO-trained model tends to suggest location changes more frequently.
-Because changing is more frequently in the real-world development practices, We accept the minor drop in \texttt{-keep} performance in favor of improved \texttt{-do} accuracy.
-The \mymodel-Location Model aims to streamline navigation, so we've adopted DAPO, prioritizing the higher success rate in predicting necessary jumps over avoiding suggestions, as it better supports developers' workflow.
+This is because changing is more frequent in the real-world development practices.
+We accept the minor drop in \texttt{-keep} performance in favor of improved \texttt{-do} accuracy.
+DAPO was chosen because predicting necessary jumps accurately matters more than avoiding suggestions in developers' workflow.